VanZandtr/CSE280Project/progressReports/ProgressReports2_3.md

 ## Raymond Van Zandt - Database/Backend

 ### Accomplished This Week
-- Waiting on Emem and looking at cleaning maps
+- Waiting on Emem to test new Heroku paths and looking at cleaning maps

 ### Incomplete Tasks
 - N/A